apache/flink-web/_posts/2020-05-06-community-update.md

     <br>
 </div>

-It’s been encouraging to see so many questions about Stateful Functions popping up on the Mailing List and Stack Overflow!
+It’s been encouraging to see so many questions about Stateful Functions popping up in the [mailing list](https://lists.apache.org/list.html?user@flink.apache.org:lte=3M:statefun) and Stack Overflow!
 If you’d like to get involved, we’re always [looking for new contributors](https://github.com/apache/flink-statefun#contributing) — especially around SDKs for other languages like Go, Javascript and Rust.

 <hr>

 ## Warming up for Flink 1.11

-The final preparations for the release of Flink 1.11 are well underway and there’s a lot of new features and improvements to look out for:
+The final preparations for the release of Flink 1.11 are well underway, with the feature freeze scheduled for May 15th, and there’s a lot of new features and improvements to look out for:

-* On the **usability** side, you can expect a big focus on smoothing data ingestion with contributions like support for changelog streams in the Table API/SQL ([FLIP-105](https://cwiki.apache.org/confluence/display/FLINK/FLIP-105%3A+Support+to+Interpret+and+Emit+Changelog+in+Flink+SQL)), easy streaming data ingestion into Apache Hive ([FLIP-115](https://cwiki.apache.org/confluence/display/FLINK/FLIP-115%3A+Filesystem+connector+in+Table)) or support for Pandas DataFrames in PyFlink ([FLIP-120](https://cwiki.apache.org/confluence/display/FLINK/FLIP-120%3A+Support+conversion+between+PyFlink+Table+and+Pandas+DataFrame)).
+* On the **usability** side, you can expect a big focus on smoothing data ingestion with contributions like support for Change Data Capture (CDC) in the Table API/SQL ([FLIP-105](https://cwiki.apache.org/confluence/display/FLINK/FLIP-105%3A+Support+to+Interpret+and+Emit+Changelog+in+Flink+SQL)), easy streaming data ingestion into Apache Hive ([FLIP-115](https://cwiki.apache.org/confluence/display/FLINK/FLIP-115%3A+Filesystem+connector+in+Table)) or support for Pandas DataFrames in PyFlink ([FLIP-120](https://cwiki.apache.org/confluence/display/FLINK/FLIP-120%3A+Support+conversion+between+PyFlink+Table+and+Pandas+DataFrame)).
+A great deal of effort has also gone into maturing PyFlink, with the introduction of user defined metrics in Python UDFs ([FLIP-112](https://cwiki.apache.org/confluence/display/FLINK/FLIP-112%3A+Support+User-Defined+Metrics+in++Python+UDF)) and the extension of Python UDF support beyond the Python Table API ([FLIP-106](https://cwiki.apache.org/confluence/display/FLINK/FLIP-106%3A+Support+Python+UDF+in+SQL+Function+DDL),[FLIP-114](https://cwiki.apache.org/confluence/display/FLINK/FLIP-114%3A+Support+Python+UDF+in+SQL+Client)).

-* On the **operational** side, the much anticipated new Source API ([FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface)) will unify batch and streaming sources, and improve out-of-the-box event-time behavior; while unaligned checkpoints ([FLIP-76](https://cwiki.apache.org/confluence/display/FLINK/FLIP-76%3A+Unaligned+Checkpoints)) and some changes to network memory management will allow to speed up checkpointing under backpressure.
+* On the **operational** side, the much anticipated new Source API ([FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface)) will unify batch and streaming sources, and improve out-of-the-box event-time behavior; while unaligned checkpoints ([FLIP-76](https://cwiki.apache.org/confluence/display/FLINK/FLIP-76%3A+Unaligned+Checkpoints)) and changes to network memory management will allow to speed up checkpointing under backpressure — this is part of a bigger effort to rethink fault tolerance that will introduce many other non-trivial changes to Flink.
+You can learn more about it in [this](https://youtu.be/ssEmeLcL5Uk) recent Flink Forward talk!

 Throw into the mix improvements around type systems, the WebUI, metrics reporting, supported formats and...we can't wait!
 To get an overview of the ongoing developments, have a look at [this thread](http://apache-flink-mailing-list-archive.1008284.n3.nabble.com/ANNOUNCE-Development-progress-of-Apache-Flink-1-11-tp40718.html).
-We encourage the community to get involved in testing once a RC (Release Candidate) is out.
+We encourage the community to get involved in testing once an RC (Release Candidate) is out.
 Keep an eye on the [@dev mailing list](https://flink.apache.org/community.html#mailing-lists) for updates!

 <hr>